-Have you ever driven by a residence and seen a horse or other animal that you think is underweight, injured or abandoned and your first thought is "that animal needs help".
-And then you drive on to work thinking "the owner will fix it, or someone else will call or I don't feel comfortable getting involved".
-You are probably one of many who has had that thought, driven on and in the mean while the animal will suffer through another day.
-Below is a list of numbers you can call for your area, some information on how to report, and some important RCW's for you to know.
+Have you ever driven by a residence and seen a horse or other type of animal that you think is underweight, injured, or abandoned and your first thought is "that animal needs help."
+And then you drive on to work thinking "the owner will fix it, or someone else will call, or I don't feel comfortable getting involved."
+You are probably one of many who has had that thought, driven on, and meanwhile the animal will suffer through another day.
+Below is a list of numbers you can call for this area, some information on how to report, and some important RCW's for you to know.
 You can always report anonymously.

 1) If you witness someone abusing an animal call 911.
 Have the address and any other pertinent information at hand to give to the operator.
 As with any crime, documenting the details are essential to making the case and stopping the animal abuser.
 The responding agency will need to know details like date, time, and location of the alleged crime, as well as physical descriptions of all individuals (people and animals) involved.They will determine if law enforcement or Animal Control needs to be contacted and sent to the scene.

 2) Report all abandoned, malnourished, injured animal by calling the appropriate number below.
 It is very important that you follow up your complaint with a written complaint.
 A phone call can be lost or forgotten, but a report triggers a required visit!

 3) If you find an animal and need to take it to a shelter there is a NO KILL shelter in Bellevue.

 Sunday - Monday 11 AM - 6 PM

 Tuesday - Saturday 11 AM - 8 PM